bmcdonnell629/CS-3308-Team5-Project/Milestone 5 SQL Design/.ipynb_checkpoints/SQL_TESTING-checkpoint.md

     6. Input valid game score

 Expected result:
-    Function starts with submission of user score on user score history webpage Function selects all user scores that are less than entered score: Select * FROM userScores WHERE userID = ?
-AND score < ?; (userID, userScore)
+    Function starts with submission of user score on user score history webpage
+    Function selects all user scores that are less than entered score: Select * FROM userScores WHERE userID = userID AND score < userScore;
     If there are scores less than user input:
-        Delete 10th highest score: DELETE FROM userScore WHERE userID = ?
-AND scoreNum = 10; (userID)
+        Delete 10th highest score: DELETE FROM userScore WHERE userID = userID AND scoreNum = 10;
         Update scoreNum of scores less than user input by 1
         Insert newest score into table
     If score is less than previous 10 do not update table
     User should see top 10 scrabble game scores previously entered.
 If less than 10 scores in score history then display available scores and display none for remaining missing scores.

-Actual result:
-    User sees top 10 scrabble game scores

 Status (Pass/Fail):
     Pass: User sees 10 highest entered scrabble scores